 The people, language, and traditions are what make the German culture unique.
 But what most people don’t realise is that each region of the country has its own customs and identities.
 So, no matter where you’re travelling to, you’ll be able to snap up some German souvenirs that reflect the region's own traditions.
-Here’s a list of our favourite souvenirs from Germany you will love.
+Here’s a list of our favourite souvenirs from Germany you will love and want to buy.

 Souvenirs from Germany

 Our favourite German souvenirs are the unusual things you can only find in the country.
 It's not about magnets, usual postcards or mugs you can find everywhere in the world.
 We're talking about traditional items which will make your family and friends super excited.

 There are so many interesting things to buy in Germany and as a little hint, we think the kitchen utensils are the absolute best in the world.
 The juicer I bought for my mother?
 Still functioning after so many years.
 In need of souvenirs from Germany for your granny?
 Look for a beautiful Christmas ornament which she will cherish for years to come, or get grandad an authentic Cuckoo clock.
 So many of the gifts we purchased from Germany are still in perfect condition, which shows great quality and craftmanship.